-Provides loans or grants for the repair of owner occupied single-family homes or mobile homes.
+Provides loans or grants for the repair of owner-occupied single-family homes or mobile homes.
 Grants of up to $12,000 are available to low-income mobile home homeowners to make necessary repairs and/or DA improvements to their mobile homes.
-Deferred loans up to $25,000 are available to eligible single-family home owner occupants and do not require monthly payments.
-Loan/Grant amount is determined by cost of repairs and are approved by a loan committee.
+Deferred loans up to $25,000 are available to eligible single-family homeowner-occupants and do not require monthly payments.
+Loan/Grant amount is determined by the cost of repairs and is approved by a loan committee.
 The Home/Mobile Home Repair Loan and Grant Program is available in the San Diego Urban County, which includes the unincorporated area and the cities of Coronado, Del Mar, Imperial Beach, Poway, Lemon Grove, and Solana Beach.

 Child Support Outreach